 - Evidence of academic ability/improvement at undergraduate institution

 - Evidence of sufficient courses in the involved subject areas

-- Indication of ability to succeed in a graduate intern program
+- Indication of ability to succeed in a graduate school prep program

 Statement of interest: